Table of contents: Front towing eye ↓ Rear towing eye ↓ Towing for the purpose of starting… ↓ Towing a four-wheel drive vehicle… ↓

 - The maximum towing range is 50 km.

-If normal towing is not possible or if it is necessary to deliver a faulty machine over a distance of more than 50 km, it will have to be transported on a special trailer.
+If normal towing is not possible or if it is necessary to deliver a faulty vehicle over a distance of more than 50 km, it will have to be transported on a special trailer.

 Towing a four-wheel drive vehicle with an automatic transmission

-- Control lever to position "N".
+- Move the control lever to position "N".

 - The maximum speed is 50 km/h.